UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

 !!!- info "Learning objectives"

-    - Practice using the UPPMAX documentation
+    - Practice using the documentation of your favorite HPC cluster
     - Can transfer files using `rsync`

 ???- question "For teachers"

     Teaching goals are:

-    - Learners have practiced using the UPPMAX documentation
+    - Learners have practiced using the documentation of their favorite HPC cluster
     - Learners have transferred files using `rsync`

     Lesson plan: